pohernqii/alien-vs-zombie/README.md

 1. up                            - Alien moves up
 2. down                          - Alien moves down
 3. left                          - Alien moves left
 4. right                         - Alien moves right
 5. help                          - List the available commands for the user
 6. arrow                         - Change the direction of arrow in the board
 7. save                          - Save the game to a text file
 8. load                          - Load the game from a text file
+9. quit                          - Quit the game